grill-lab/trec-cast-tools/corpus_processing/Readme.md

-# TREC CAsT Y4 Tools
+# TCorpus Processing

-Utility tools to create trecweb and jsonlines files from the MARCO, KILT, and WaPo collections can be found in the `src/main/python` directory.
+Utility tools to create trecweb and jsonlines files from the MARCO, KILT, and WaPo collections can be found in this directory.
 During the file creation process, each document in a collection is chunked into smaller passages.

 Each document has an ID, url, title, and body.
 You can refer to http://www.treccast.ai/ to learn more about the Document ID format used for CAsT.
 Passage ID is based on the position of a passage within a document.

-Below is an sample document in `trecweb` format that is generated from KILT after running the utility:
+Below is a sample document in `trecweb` format that is generated from KILT after running the utility:

 ```
 <DOC>